liu246542/blindCA/readme.md

 ## Introduction

 This is a light-weight server for fair blind signature with privacy-preserving smart constract.
 You can find the complete project at [blockchain-crypto-lab](https://github.com/blockchain-crypto-lab).
-All rights reserved by [rjgeek](https://github.com/rjgeek).
+All rights reserved by `Anonymous Team`.

 ## Quick Start